 For students who have recently been in education, the entry profile is likely to include one of the following:

-- A GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
-This profile is likely to be supported by GCSE grades at A* to C (or equivalent) and/or 9 to 4 (or equivalent)
+- A GCSE advanced level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCSE subject.
+This profile is likely to be supported by GCSE grades at 9-4 (A* to C) or equivalent

 - Related work experience